 Furthermore, it is essential to limit conversations with other parties involved in a collision.
 For instance, everyone at the crash scene should exchange contact and insurance information, but not discuss how the accident happened or try to assign blame.
 Drivers should also report the accident to their insurance company as soon as possible.

-Finally, contacting an attorney after a car accident is key.
-A detail-oriented Katy lawyer could help with documenting the crash and initiating important communications.
+Finally, contacting an attorney after an accident is key.
+A detail-oriented Katy lawyer could help with documenting the car crash and initiating important communications.

 Negligence in Katy Car Accidents